RomainLettuce/ardupilot/README.md

 You may need build tests if you didn't build binaray before.
 Please be sure that you have Arducopter binary file before you test.

 ## Result

+After you run autotest.py, the 'buildlogs' directory is created in your home directory.

+The two tests results are saved as txt file in this 'buildlogs' directory.

+I provided ```result_plot.py``` that plots the speed of all rotors in each test.
+Go to ```ardupilot/Tools/autotest``` and run ```result_plot.py``` to create the plot image in the 'buildlogs' directory.

+I repeated the experiment in various attack frequency/amplitude and followings are the result of each experiment.